NUS-Rover-Team/wirelesscommunications/docs/README.md

 - Watch [this video](https://www.youtube.com/watch?v=46SbGxS73dY) explaining antenna fundamentals.
 - An article on increasing range in wireless communication: [click here](http://robotsforroboticists.com/long-distance-wireless-communications-antennas/)
+- Select atleast 2 antennae that we could potentially use for comms.
+But the relevant information in the Brain Dump doc on teams.
+You must be able to justify why you selected that particular piece of hardware.
+Chosen hardware must comply with the URC guidelines for communications equipment.

+### 5. _Surprise Task_ :0
+Just kidding, this task is a reminder for you to begin reading up on ROS!
+Links are in the section before Week 1 Lit Review.

 ### Additional Readings